-Import External Users into the Users Table from an ABP Framework application
+Import Users from an External System into the Users Table from an ABP Framework application

 Introduction

-In this article, I will explain you how you can import users from an external system into the users' table of an ABP Framework application.
+In this article, I will show you a way to import users from an external system into the AbpUsers table of an ABP Framework application.
 Watch out, the code in this article is not production-ready, as I wanted to keep the example simple to understand.

 The sample application has been developed with Blazor as UI framework and SQL Server as database provider.